 Don’t worry, though.
 You can still use more ground coffee to balance out the salt taste.

-When you add salt into your coffee grounds, they will be able to extract it better than usual.
+When you add salt to your coffee grounds, they will be able to extract it better than usual.

 That’s why the salty taste of the water is more pronounced than usual, making your brew stronger.